Code-Institute-Submissions/P0shJosh-diceroll/testing.md

 - In both instances, files were validated from local file upload.
 Validation through URL lead to errors and warnings in regards to bootstrap, which is of no fault regarding my code, and the reason why these errors occured is discussed on the [Bootstrap Site](https://getbootstrap.com/docs/4.5/getting-started/browsers-devices/#validators)

+- JS has been validated using [JSHint](https://jshint.com)
+    - The line /*jshint esversion: 6 */ was added to the start each file for testing purposes.

 ## Validation Testing Results

 ### **Index.html**